 After completing the initial admission requirements (see above), the applicant will be contacted by the department with names of potential faculty members with whom they may interview.
 An interview is required, and it is the applicant’s responsibility to schedule interviews.

-Admissions decisions will be based on the faculty’s evaluation of undergraduate and graduate GPA, GRE (and TOEFL where relevant) scores, quality of essay, letters of recommendations, resumé, and interview(s).
+Admissions decisions will be based on the faculty’s evaluation of undergraduate and graduate GPA, GRE (and TOEFL where relevant) scores, quality of the essay, letters of recommendations, resumé, and interview(s).

 The program faculty will review applications on an ongoing basis.
 Final acceptance into the program requires agreement by a faculty member to be the applicant’s major professor.